• Skip to main content

 Whether you are installing sensors on the inside or outside of your tank system, it can be important to choose your materials wisely.
 From the metal sensors to the interior panel, finding reliable materials can make all the difference!

 Many tank sensors are made with stainless steel or other rustproof metals, which is key if you are buying or replacing your interior sensors.
-The last thing you need are rusty sensors in your freshwater tank!
+The last thing you need is rusty sensors in your freshwater tank!

 The quality of adhesive on exterior tank sensors can also be a huge thing to keep an eye out for.
 While you won’t necessarily know what materials these sensor glues are made out of, reading customer reviews to get an idea of the adhesive’s overall quality will be key.